 A web application firewall or WAF helps protect a web application against malicious HTTP traffic.
 By placing a filtration barrier between the targeted server and the attacker, the WAF is able to protect against attacks like cross site forgery, cross site scripting and SQL injection.
 Learn more about Cloudflare’s WAF.

-A Commonly used method for disrupting a web application is the use of distributed denial-of-service or DDoS attacks.
+A commonly used method for disrupting a web application is the use of distributed denial-of-service or DDoS attacks.
 Cloudflare mitigates DDoS attacks through a variety of strategies including dropping volumetric attack traffic at our edge, and using our Anycast network to properly route legitimate requests without a loss of service.
-Learn how Cloudflare can help you can protect a web property from DDoS attack.
+Learn how Cloudflare can help you protect a web property from DDoS attacks.

 The domain name system or DNS is the phonebook of the Internet and represents the way in which an Internet tool such as a web browser looks up the correct server.
 Bad actors will attempt to hijack this DNS request process through DNS cache poisoning, on-path attacks and other methods of interfering with the DNS lookup lifecycle.
 If DNS is the phonebook of the Internet, then DNSSEC is unspoofable caller ID.
 Explore how you can protect a DNS lookup using Cloudflare.

 Learning Center Navigation